 In real history my favorite ships are Tsar Nicholas II/Tsarina Alexandra and Robert Dudley/Queen Elizabeth I. I also love to ship Robert's younger brother Guilford and Lady Jane Grey, although sadly the time they had together before their unjust executions was so brief that not nearly as much is known about them as about the other couples.
 In fiction I ship: Troi/Riker and Riker/Soren on STNG, Professor/Mary Ann on Gilligan's Island, Gary Greenberg/Cindy Brady on the Brady Bunch, Laurie/Jo and Laurie/Beth on Little Women, David Hassid/Annie Christopher on Left Behind, and Aleksandr/Carrie on Sex and the City.

 My favorite periods in history are the Tudor period and the French and Russian revolutions.
-I have also recently joined fictionpress and have several stories over there.
-My name on fictionpress is sweetladyjane2012.

 To 'Guest': I don't care how many times you flame me, I am NOT taking 'Second Chance At Love' or any of my other stories down and that's final!